andreschamorro/GISLang/README.md

 Map ( Edification[ ], Region[ ], WaterBody[ ], Street[ ] )

-Control flow statement
-	For loop:
-For a certain element type it goes over a set identifying the elements with the desired element type   ( For( House  h1 in  B) ).

 Operation and Rules
 	Arithmetic operations:
 		+: Every operation in the same type return an array of the same type